 Case Notes - The More You Know, The Better The Result For the Client

-Murray Torcetti Lawyers are criminal lawyers in Caboolture.
+Murray Torcetti Lawyers are criminal defence lawyers who appear in Brisbane and Caboolture Courts.
 We write our own case notes from recent criminal decisions for internal purposes.

 Notes for practice:

 - Distinguishing present offences of the same nature but of significantly lesser severity from other entries on criminal history to ameliorate penalty.

 - Consider the implications of automatic parole cancellations and delays of the parole board.

 - Case is useful for the different approaches of assessing totality in crafting sentence.

 Because lawyers love a good disclaimer – here is ours – It boils down to: If you need legal advice see a lawyer.
 Dr Google isn’t going to prescribe you meds if you are sick, Google LLB isn’t going to give you advice or information specific to your situation.

 If you need legal assistance.
 See a lawyer.
 We are lawyers, you can absolutely call us on 07 5414 4209.
 Criminal law is what we do and a reason we publish these notes…